 I had promised to get a review of the Sideshow Collectibles Ben Kenobi Mythos statue a while ago, but alas, life has a way of getting in the way and throwing us curve balls.
 The statue review had to sit on hold as I attended to some personal matters, but today we examine the second entry into Sideshow’s Mythos line and see if it delivers the goods.
-As mentioned in my , the Sideshow Mythos line is populated by Star Wars characters from new and existing storylines while offering Sideshow’s interpretations of what these characters have done outside of the Star Wars canon.
+As mentioned in my Darth Maul Mythos review, the Sideshow Mythos line is populated by Star Wars characters from new and existing storylines while offering Sideshow’s interpretations of what these characters have done outside of the Star Wars canon.

 When it comes to Ben Kenobi, Sideshow didn’t have to go too far for inspiration for this statue.
-The back story on which this statue is based revolves around the events on Tatooine where the Jedi master leaves a young Luke Skywalker in the care of the Lars family.
+The back story on which this statue is based revolves around the events on Tatooine, where the Jedi master leaves a young Luke Skywalker in the care of the Lars family.
 Ben heads off into the Dune Sea to find a place to build a shelter that is both close enough to keep a watchful eye over Luke and far enough to keep the Empire from discovering him should Obi-Wan be discovered.

-With everything good being said about this statue, there are unfortunately two problems that have arisen since it shipped to customers.
+With everything good being said about this statue, there are unfortunately, two problems that have arisen since it shipped to customers.
 The first has to do with the edition size.
 Sideshow’s edition size for this statue is 2000 pieces.
 Unfortunately, it appears that someone got it wrong on the factory floor and put the edition size on the first batch of statues as 1200.
-Sideshow announced the remainder of the statues being produced would carry the 2000 edition size which leaves this statue’s edition size fractured.
+Sideshow announced the remainder of the statues being produced would carry the 2000 edition size, which leaves this statue’s edition size fractured.
 To Sideshow’s credit, they did offer the owners of the wrongly marked statues a $25 credit should they decide to keep the statue or a full refund should they be unhappy with this error.
-The second issue, and probably the more controversial, is not including Obi-Wan’s un-deployed lightsaber which was part of the statue on Sideshow’s website when the statue went up for ordering.
+The second issue, and probably the more controversial, is not including Obi-Wan’s un-deployed lightsaber, which was part of the statue on Sideshow’s website when the statue went up for ordering.
 Sideshow doesn’t consider this to be an issue and is not owning up to the fact that the photos on their website which people based their orders on, had it around his waist.
 It now appears that Sideshow has gone back and updated the photos after all the complaints to show the statue without the saber.
 Thankfully, homegrown solutions have popped up, and some talented sculptors have provided those who wanted the saber a way of buying one and attaching it themselves.
-Other issues specific to my statue include a chipped collar around Ben’s neck which unfortunately looks like it occurred on the factory floor since the chipped piece was not in the box.
-A broken melee weapon, again on the factory floor, because on this one it appears that someone tried to fix it with super glue and did a bad job at it by leaving glue residue on the piece and a loose piece that is barely attached.
+Other issues specific to my statue include a chipped collar around Ben’s neck, which unfortunately looks like it occurred on the factory floor since the chipped piece was not in the box.
+A broken melee weapon, again on the factory floor, because on this one, it appears that someone tried to fix it with superglue and did a lousy job at it by leaving glue residue on the piece and a loose piece that is barely attached.

 I love this piece and the feeling it conveys.
-It’s a wonderful translation of outstanding concept design to a statue medium, and it translates oh so well.
-The overall sculpt and paint application are outstanding, add to that Sideshow has knocked the ball out of the park when it comes to the head sculpts on their Mythos line and you owe it to yourself to own this piece if you are a fan of Star Wars.
+It’s a beautiful translation of outstanding concept design to a statue medium, and it translates oh so well.
+The overall sculpt and paint application are outstanding; add to that Sideshow has knocked the ball out of the park when it comes to the head sculpts on their Mythos line, and you owe it to yourself to own this piece if you are a fan of Star Wars.
 Unfortunately, this line is still far from perfect, and this statue is marred with production issues and controversies that prevent this statue from achieving perfection.
 The edition size issue and Sideshow’s practice of updating photos of products until after they’ve shipped (which has happened more than once) are a sore point among collectors.
 Even with all these issues, this statue still comes in as Highly Recommended.

 This product was purchased by the reviewer and was not provided by the manufacturer for this review.